hl7au/au-fhir-ps/input/pagecontent/generation-and-access.md

 The consuming system can then retrieve a specific AU PS Document Bundle from the server by using the value in the `content.attachment.url` element of the selected DocumentReference.

-In systems where AU PS Documents are generated and stored internally, the DocumentReference search and Bundle read interactions can be used by A consuming system to discover and retrieve documents as described above.
+In systems where AU PS Documents are generated and stored internally, the DocumentReference search and Bundle read interactions can be used by a consuming system to discover and retrieve documents as described above.

 <div>
   <img src="ga-bundledocrefinteractions.png" alt="Document Bundle and Document Reference Interactions" style="width:80%"/>